 More was arrested after Malawi Revenue Authority (MRA) ordered his arrest for not filing a tax return.

-But he is reportedly giving “cash” to sweeten authorities to clear his cases and allow him to business in the country.
+But he is reportedly giving “cash” to sweeten authorities to clear his cases and allow him to do business in the country.

 Nyasa Times understands that More has “sweetened” MRA officials and has been to Immigration Department as well as the Judiciary to buy his way of freedom.